byzheng/my-website/content/post/tiddlywiki/index.md

 ## Project management

-I always work to multiple projects at the same time.
+I always work on multiple projects at the same time.
 Beyond the project management by project members, I prefer to keep a personal project management to track, hold and restore my activities related with a specific project.
 [Projectify](https://thaddeusjiang.github.io/Projectify/) is a preconfigured Tiddlywiki for project management to capture thoughts, plan projects, and schedule tasks.
 Projectify manages projects through [tags](https://tiddlywiki.com/static/Tagging.html) in Tiddlywiki.
 Adding tags into the new tiddler can easily associate it into [one or multiple projects ](https://thaddeusjiang.github.io/Projectify/).

 ## Reading notes

+Literature and online materials are very important to scientific research.
+[Refnotes](https://kookma.github.io/TW-Refnotes/) plugin can add reference into any tiddlers using bibtex format.
+My reference management tool [Zotero](https://www.zotero.org/) with extension [Better Bibtext](https://retorque.re/zotero-better-bibtex/) can easily export references in a collection into bibtex format and keep updates.

+My notes are managed by [tags](https://tiddlywiki.com/static/Tagging.html) and [list](https://tiddlywiki.com/static/ListWidget.html) according to topic.

 ## Data analysis